|

 additional information Mick Tilley

-beside the main road in a small well-tended garden area not far from the
+cross beside the main road in a small well-tended garden area not far

 |